How to Install PuTTy on Ubuntu Linux

 Install PuTTY via APT Command

 Installing PuTTY on Ubuntu is straightforward thanks to the APT package manager, which pulls software directly from Ubuntu’s trusted repositories.
-This ensures that PuTTY is secure, stable, and easy to install.
+As a result, this ensures that PuTTY is secure, stable, and easy to install.
 Follow these steps to set up PuTTY on your system:

 Step 1: Install PuTTY Using APT